-Altibase enabled SK Telecom to bill per-second, per-individual in real time, eliminating collection problems and reducing customer discontent.
+Altibase enables SK Telecom to bill per-second, per-individual in real time, eliminating collection problems and reducing customer discontent.
+Altibase is deployed to host recent data as a front end to Oracle which is used as the repository for hosting historical data.

 Use Case: Billing, Call Detail Record (CDR) processing

-Current Customers: China Telecom, China Unicom, China Mobile, KT, SKT, and LG Uplus
+Current Customers: China Telecom, China Unicom, China Mobile, KT, SK Telecom and LG Uplus

-SK Telecom is the largest mobile service provider in South Korea with over 20 million subscribers.
+SK Telecom is the largest mobile service provider in South Korea with over 26 million subscribers.
 SK Telecom introduced the world’s first CDMA technology and was awarded for its leadership in LTE.
-Currently, SK Telecom is paving the way for LTE-advanced capabilities.
+Currently, SK Telecom is paving the way for LTE-advanced and 5G capabilities.

-SK Telecom was adopting a legacy mainframe-based IT infrastructure for its Real Time Rating System (RTRS).
-In 2002, SK Telecom identified the limitations of its legacy system.
+Before SK Telecom deployed Altibase, it had been adopting Oracle on a legacy mainframe-based IT infrastructure for its Real Time Rating System (RTRS).
+However, SK Telecom identified the following limitations of its legacy DBMS.

 - SK Telecom’s billing service suffered from major delays as the number of subscribers grew substantially.

-- With growing demands on the legacy system, TCO became progressively onerous.
+- With growing demands on the legacy system, database-related TCO became progressively onerous.

 - The company was unable to detect and shut off service when prepaid balances were depleted.